t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

-The quality-weighted DPP sampling seems to have an analogy with Bayesian optimization (BO)~\cite{snoek2012practical} in that: (\textit{i}) quality contributes to exploitation given design attributes of interest, whereas diversity does to exploration, and (\textit{ii}) both use sequential sampling.
-We highlight the differences as well: (\textit{i}) diversity is still the main driver of the sequential DPP sampling, whereas in BO exploration (diversity) is ultimately a means for exploitation (quality); (\textit{ii}) t-METASET handles quality that accommodates distributional attributes of shape, property, and even the combination of them, while for BO property distributions could be difficult to control; (\textit{iii}) t-METASET has more flexibility in terms of tailoring distributional characteristics, while standard BO ends up biasing both shape and property distributions to reach the global optimum of a black-box cost function; (\textit{iv}) t-METASET is primarily driven by \textit{pairwise} DPP kernels, taking a pointwise quality as an optional ``ad-hoc", whereas BO is driven by a \textit{pointwise} acquisition function, and (\textit{v}) t-METASET does not take the uncertainty provided by the GP regressor -- at least under the current setup -- as a sampling criterion.
-Quantitative validation of t-METASET against BO would be interesting topic yet is currently infeasible, as t-METASET can only downsample out of $|\mathcal{S}|$ \textit{finite} points in the VAE latent space, whereas standard BO takes \textit{infinitely many} continuous inputs.
-Yet, the validation could be viable under the following extensions: (\textit{i}) the decoder of the VAE joins as part of the t-METASET to generate new shapes $\widehat{\phi}(x, y)=G(z)$ beyond the existing shapes in $\mathcal{S}$, and (\textit{ii}) t-METASET extends to continuous DPP~\cite{affandi2013approximate} to recommend diverse samples from an approximated \textit{continuous} distribution, beyond the discrete datapoints provided by users.
+The quality-weighted DPP sampling could seem similar to Bayesian optimization (BO)~\cite{snoek2012practical} in that: (i) quality contributes to exploitation given design attributes of interest, whereas diversity supports exploration, and (ii) both use sequential sampling, taking a GP as the surrogate.
+We highlight their differences as: (i) t-METASET does not take the uncertainty provided by the GP regressor – at least under the current setup – as a sampling criterion; (ii) diversity is the main driver of the sequential DPP sampling, whereas in BO, exploration (diversity) is ultimately a means for exploitation (quality); (iii) t-METASET is primarily driven by \textit{pairwise} DPP kernels, taking a pointwise quality as an option, whereas BO is driven by a \textit{pointwise} acquisition function; (iv) t-METASET handles quality that accommodates distributional attributes of shape, property, and even the combination of them, while for BO no acquisition functions have been proposed that explicitly consider property distribution; (v) t-METASET has more flexibility in terms of tailoring distributional characteristics, while standard BO ends up biasing both shape and property distributions to reach the global optimum of a black-box cost function.
+Quantitative comparisons between t-METASET and BO would be an interesting topic but is currently beyond the scope of this work, as t-METASET can only downsample out of $|\mathcal{S}|$ \textit{finite} points in the VAE latent space, whereas standard BO takes \textit{infinitely many} continuous inputs into account.
+The validation would be viable under the following extensions: (i) the decoder of the VAE joins the t-METASET algorithm to generate new shapes $\widehat{\phi}(x, y)=G(\boldsymbol{z})$, not existing in the given shape dataset $\mathcal{S}$, and (ii) continuous DPP~\cite{affandi2013approximate} can be employed to recommend diverse samples from a \textit{continuous} landscape, learned from the discrete data points provided by users.
 This is our future work.